MADHA ( PRIDE)

 Those with purified intellect are free from the false pride of being the doer.
 They also do not seek to enjoy the fruits of their actions.
 Thus, they are not bound in the karmic reactions of what they do.

-Too many praises and appreciations could make us to fall prey to the evil Pride/Ego, instead we should not feel that our eyes are on our head.
-We must always evaluate ourselves to make sure pride has not got into our head.
+Too many praises and appreciations could make us fall prey to the evil Pride/Ego, instead, we should not feel that our eyes are on our head.
+We must always evaluate ourselves to make sure pride has not got into our heads.

 No matter how many degrees we possess in our education, in which high position doing our job and respect in the society, how much we have in our bank balance, never think that we are better or more important than anyone else.
 Pride(Ego/Ahankar) is just like dust in the eyes.
 Without cleaning the dust we cannot see clearly.
 So if we remove pride from our minds and see the world, it looks more beautiful.

-Stop boasting how good we are helping poor or needy so that we should not caught under the influence of the evil Pride.
-Always thank every one who does something helpful to us like the servant at our home, or a waiter at a hotel who serves food, and even in small things at our work place, because gratitude is one of the best traits of a gentleman.
+Stop boasting how good we are helping the poor or needy so that we should not be caught under the influence of the evil Pride.
+Always thank everyone who does something helpful to us like the servant at our home, or a waiter at a hotel who serves food, and even in small things at our workplace, because gratitude is one of the best traits of a gentleman.